Meet the pigeons

 Kailei Sin is originally from Northern Virginia, a suburb of Washington DC.
 She received her dance training at The Ashburn Academy of Dance, Born2Dance Studio and The School at Steps.
 She spent many summers training at the American Ballet Theatre summer intensive in NYC.
 Kailei is the recipient of the Malone Foundation Scholarship for dance and was also selected for the Kennedy Center Ballet Class Series; training and learning from nationally and internationally recognized dance companies.
 She has performed at Culture Shock DC in addition to numerous community performances.
+She is entering her second year at the Juilliard School.
 Aside from dance, Kailei loves music, sewing, tea and cats.

 Christine Darch (Costumes)